Law Society Tribunal Rules of Practice and Procedure

 (2) The first party to obtain a transcript of an appearance is responsible for the cost of the Tribunal’s electronic and hard copies, which will be provided to the Tribunal directly by the reporting service.

-9.9 No one other than a court reporting service may, without leave:
+9.9 Subject to rule 9.10, no one other than a court reporting service may, without leave:

 - take photographs or make a video or audio recording in the Tribunal premises or the hearing room; or

-- take a screen shot or make a video or audio recording of an electronic appearance.
+- take a screen shot or make a video or audio recording of an appearance.

 10.1 The Law Society must disclose to the licensee or licence applicant, within a reasonable period of time following the filing of the application, all potentially relevant documents in its possession, except for those it is not disclosing due to privilege.
 Privileged documents must be identified to the other party.